-I have received a request from MaryBeth Bergman regarding the disappearance of Camille Dardanes Dotson.
+I received a request from MaryBeth Bergman regarding the disappearance of Camille Dardanes Dotson.
 MaryBeth said, “We are searching for anybody that may have ever met or known this woman, Camille Dotson.
 She’s been missing from Vegas for 25 years and she’s my friend’s mom.
 The case is cold, and the Police Dept. have been avoiding our pleas for help since 1994 when it happened.
 We’re desperate for any info from anyone that could’ve known or seen her so we can hopefully find some leads and reconstruct a timeline of her last few years. “

 I had not heard of Camille missing before but I was sent a long write up of the case from MaryBeth Bergman and Ashley Dotson, who is Camille’s daughter that pretty much covered everything.

 When I learned about Camille, I also learned about the high profile case of Gary Dotson who spent years in prison after a young woman stated he raped her in 1977.
-The story made the news when the young woman came forward in 1985 and stated she had lied.
+The story made the news when the young woman (Died of cancer in 2008) came forward in 1985 and stated she had lied.
 The courts didn’t take her recant seriously and it was the DNA that proved he had not done it.
 He was exonerated in 1989.
 Gary Dotson became famous as the first person ever released from prison after DNA exonerated him.

 So, what is the connection between Gary and Camille?
 Camille, who was 21 at the time, became infatuated with Gary after seeing him on television and she was there with a white carnation in her hand to give to Gary when he walked out of the courtroom a free man.